 |Engine Power||103 kW (138 hp)/117 kW (157 hp)|

 |Engine Torque||240 Nm (177 Lb.-Ft.)/260 Nm (192 Lb.-Ft.)/270 Nm (199 Lb.-Ft.)|

 |Mild-Hybrid System Battery Voltage||12V|

-Deliveries of the 2021 Nissan Qashqai in the first markets, including the UK, are scheduled to commence in early summer, with the e-Power variants following next Spring.
-In Canada, the third-gen model may arrive as the 2022 Nissan Qashqai next year.
+Deliveries of the all-new Nissan Qashqai have commenced in the first markets, including the UK.
+The e-Power variant may follow in the Spring of 2022.
+In Canada, the third-gen model may arrive as the 2022 Nissan Qashqai at the beginning of the year.